-Tentative Budget Timeline
+Fiscal Year 2024 Tentative Budget Timeline

-Date Action June - July 2021 Agencies develop draft 2022 budgets August 2, 2021 Draft budgets posted on agencies' websites and submitted to Finance Commission members August 11, 2021 Conduct public hearing on draft budgets August 20, 2021 Audit Committee and Finance Commission meetings to review draft budgets
+Date Action

+June - July 2023 Agencies develop draft 2024 budgets

+Draft budgets will be posted on agencies'

+August 1, 2023 websites and submitted to Finance

+Commission members

+All three agencies will conduct a public

+August 10, 2023 hearing to seek input from interested

+parties on the draft budgets.

+Audit Committee and Finance Commission

+August 18, 2023 to review draft budgets and consider

+approval.